codersMom/angular100-labs-2020-06-22/Ch02-Creating-projects/1-explore-project/README.md

 5. What does **npm start** do?

-6. Open the VSCode terminal with control ` or View | Terminal and start the project using **npm start**
+6. Open the VS Code terminal with control ` or View | Terminal and start the project using **npm start**

 7. Notice the output in the terminal and look for: